-- Technical: Digital Cameras including DSLR, shooting techniques, directing, editing, audio and basic website production
+- Technical: Digital Cameras including Mirrorless & DSLR, shooting techniques, directing, editing, audio and basic website production

 - Storytelling:Directing.
 Proposal writing to industry standards.
 Research and interview techniques.

-- Broadcast business and industry: Industry overview, BC Film Orientation certifcate course, pitching, financing, budgeting, Festival packages and marketing, intellectual property and distribution techniques.
+- Broadcast business and industry: Industry overview, Motion Picture Orientation certifcate course, pitching, financing, budgeting, Festival packages and marketing, intellectual property and distribution techniques.

 - Critical Viewing: An overview of the art and craft of the documentary, the Canadian documentary, current trends and ethics.

 - Directing Documentaries plus Pitch (33 hours)

 - The Documentary Producer plus Pitch (30 Hours)

 - Proposal Writing/Proposal Lab (21 hours)

 - Instructor: One-on-One (6 hours)